ammadsaleem18/ammadsaleem18/README.md

 # Ammad Saleem

-Hi 👋, I'm Ammad, a web and mobile app developer exploring the tech world.
-Right now, I know HTML, CSS, and JavaScript well, and I'm starting to learn React.js.
-I'm taking a course at SMIT (Saylani Mass IT Training) to improve my skills and get rid of any unnecessary stuff.
-Let's work on cool projects together!
+Hello 👋, I'm Ammad, a passionate web and mobile app developer with a strong foundation in HTML, CSS, JavaScript, and React.
+Currently, I’m expanding my expertise into React Native and advancing my skills through the SMIT (Saylani Mass IT Training) program.
+I’m always looking to collaborate on innovative projects—let’s create something remarkable together!

 ## My Projects & Discoveries: